-If the complainant remains dissatisfied with the response of the Headteacher they should address their concerns in writing to the Chair of Governors at the school.
+If the complainant remains dissatisfied with the response of the Headteacher they should address their concerns in writing to the Chair of Governors at the school (see contact details at the end of the document)

-The Chair of Governors will acknowledge receipt of the letter within five working days.

-The Chair of Governors will arrange for a panel of three governors to investigate the complaint.
-The panel will meet within fifteen days of receipt of the letter from the parent, guardian or carer.

-The complainant will be invited to attend the meeting of the panel and may be accompanied by a friend.

-The Headteacher will be invited to attend the meeting of the panel and may also be accompanied.

-The Governors' Complaints Panel will report its findings to the complainant and to the Headteacher, in writing, within ten days of the hearing.

-The decision of the Governors' Complaints Panel is final.

-The formal stages of the procedure should be followed when attempts to resolve concerns informally have proved unsuccessful, and in cases where individuals wish to raise their concern formally.
+- The Chair of Governors will acknowledge receipt of the letter within five working days. - The Chair of Governors will arrange for a panel of three governors to investigate the complaint.
+The panel will meet within fifteen days of receipt of the letter from the parent, guardian or carer. - The complainant will be invited to attend the meeting of the panel and may be accompanied by a friend.
+The Headteacher will be invited to attend the meeting of the panel and may also be accompanied. - The Governors' Complaints Panel will report its findings to the complainant and to the Headteacher, in writing, within ten days of the hearing. - The decision of the Governors' Complaints Panel is final. - The formal stages of the procedure should be followed when attempts to resolve concerns informally have proved unsuccessful, and in cases where individuals wish to raise their concern formally.

+1.3.
 Complaints about the headteacher or the governors